GuilhermeMalachias/Workshop/README.md

 # Workshop
-First repository, example of a page developed in HTML5 e CSS3.
+First repository, example of a page developed in HTML5 and CSS3.